 - The meeting time was longer than planned

 - End the meeting without summaries and practical actions

 - Lack of assignment of responsibilities after the meeting

-Distractions on technology: This problem often occurs with 90% of employees today, and affects work performance.
-Devices catch their attention and when faced with a complex task, it takes them longer to start over.
+Distractions on technology: This problem often occurs in up to 90% of employees today, affecting work performance.
+Technological devices grab their attention, and when faced with complex tasks, it takes longer to get started.

 2. How to manage time effectively?

-There are many ways to manage your work time that are necessary to coordinate your ability to organize your work.
-Here are some ways to manage your time:
+There are many ways to manage your time effectively, along with coordinating your ability to organize your work.
+Some useful time management techniques include:

 2.1 Build work schedule